Unity-Technologies/com.unity.cli-project-setup/README.md

 1. Clone this git repository to your local machine

-2. Choose a test project to include the com.unity.cli-project-setup package in while developing and debugging it.
+2. Choose a test project to include the com.unity.cli-project-setup package in while developing and debugging it, then make the following updates to the project's manifest:

     1. Add the package to the dependencies section of the project manifest, using a local reference syntax like this but using the location that is specific to your machine